juice-shop/pwning-juice-shop/part3/contribution.md

 The minimum requirements for code contributions are:

-1. The code must be compliant with the
+1. The code _must_ be compliant with the
-   [JS Standard Code Style rules](http://standardjs.com) or their correspondingly configured TSLint rules
+   [JS Standard Code Style rules](http://standardjs.com) or their correspondingly configured TSLint rules.
-2. All new and changed code should have a corresponding unit and/or integration test
+2. All new and changed code _should_ have a corresponding unit and/or integration test.
-3. New and changed challenges must have a corresponding e2e test
+3. New and changed challenges _must_ have a corresponding e2e test.
-4. Linting and all unit, integration and e2e tests should pass locally before opening a Pull Request
+4. Linting, as well as all unit, integration and e2e tests _should_ pass locally before opening a Pull Request.

 ### Linting